 How Do Rice Cookers Work?
 ‘Rice, Water & Heat Sensors’

-Rice is a staple food for many cultures and has been an important part of human history.
-It’s also one of the most popular foods in America, with over 100 million pounds consumed every year.
+Rice is a staple food for many cultures and has been an essential part of human history.
+It’s also one of the most popular foods in America, with over 100 million pounds consumed yearly.
 So many people love rice, but it is not an easy grain to cook to perfection with stovetop cooking pots.
-Rice cookers are the answer to this problem but how do rice cookers work?
+Rice cookers are the answer to this problem, but how do rice cookers work?

 What Is a Rice Cooker?